teticio/python-envy/README.md

 ## Extension Settings

-This extension has the following settings:
+This extension has the following setting:

-* `pythonEnvy.enable`: Enable/disable automatic Python environment activation for this Workspace or globally.
-Set to `false` by default.
 * `pythonEnvy.venv`: Location of the virtual environments.
 Set to `.venv` by default.

 ## Known Issues